asana-examples/script-actions-examples/README.md

    Script Actions utilizes the [node-asana](https://github.com/Asana/node-asana) ([v3.X.X](https://www.npmjs.com/package/asana)) client library to make API calls to Asana.

-   In each custom script, we provide you with the following variables:
+   In each script action run, we provide you with the following variables:
    - `project_gid`: The project's gid
    - `task_gid`: The gid of the task that the rule triggered on
    - `workspace_gid`: The workspace gid